 Homework plays an important part throughout Years 7 to 9.
 There will be vocabulary to learn on a regular basis; we encourage parents to help with this whenever possible.
 Other homework is typically a reading comprehension activity or a writing task but sometimes there will be a research or ICT activity to do.

-Pupils’ work will be assessed using a combination of levels similar to the former National Curriculum and an internal mark scheme which will be explained to the pupils at the start of the year.
+Pupils’ work will be assessed using a combination of raw marks and percentages, an internal assessment system and in the case of Year 9 the FCSE mark scheme which will be explained to the pupils at the start of the year.